ersanchez/notes/zfs.md

 You'll be prompted twice for the encryption passphrase.

-One more note, any child zfs directories will inherit the encryption of the parent ZFS filesystem.
+One more note, any child ZFS directories will inherit the encryption of the parent ZFS filesystem.

 **NOTE**: If you enable encryption, you will need to enter the key each time you startup the system.
 This may or may not be desirable depending on the demands on your system.